MajidImani/data-science-machine-learning/README.md

 # data-science-machine-learning
-Repository for learning python data science and machine learning techniques
+Repository for learning python data science and machine learning techniques.

+# about
+This repository just practice samples of Python for Data Science and Machine Learning Bootcamp by Jose Portilla.